nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/08_Constructing_Activity_Diagrams/README.md

 ## Collect Information Sources—How am I Supposed to Know That?

 For the construction of activity diagrams we can use information that has already been collected for the construction of use case diagrams.
-Otherwise, the same advice holds true as in Constructing Use Case Diagrams.
+Otherwise, the same advice holds true as in <b>Constructing Use Case Diagrams</b>.

 ## Find Activities and Actions—What has to be Done When Actors Draw upon Offered Goods and Services?